pyranges/pyranges_1.x/docs/tutorial.rst

 then it is returned as a PyRanges object.
 Otherwise, a dataframe is returned.

 We already seen a boolean selector to filter rows.
 The ``loc`` and ``iloc`` pandas operators are also available.
-Besides, pyranges offers the :func:`loci <pyranges.PyRanges.loci>` operator for selecting intervals in a genomic region of interest.
+Besides, pyranges1 offers the :func:`loci <pyranges1.PyRanges.loci>` operator for selecting intervals in a genomic region of interest.
 It accepts various syntaxes.
 The code below will show intervals overlapping with the specified position range in the requested chromosome: